 Foreign currency forward contracts are used to hedge against the currency risk in the System's foreign equity and fixed income security portfolios.
 The System's fixed income managers invest in Collateralized Mortgage Obligations (CMOs) and Asset-Backed Securities to improve the yield or adjust the duration of the fixed income portfolio.
-At June 30, 2013, no balances of the System's CMO and Asset-Backed Security holdings were outstanding.
+At June 30, 2014, the System held no CMO and Asset-Backed Securities.
 The System also invests in swaps.
 Interest rate swaps are used to adjust interest rate and yield curve exposures and substitute for physical securities.